Shashwat-k-9114/ev-digital-twin/README.md

 ## 🛡 Security

-* Your Firebase admin config is private.
+* The Firebase admin config is private.
 * Do NOT commit `firebase_config.json` — it is ignored via `.gitignore`.

 ---